vidify/vidify.org-source/content/en/blog/rust-parameters.md

 ```

 This client will have various endpoints which can be used to send requests to
 the server.
-In this example, we will use a function with the actual
+We will use a function with the actual implementation and some type
-implementation and some type aliases so that the following snippets are easier
+aliases so that the following snippets are easier to read:
-to read:

 ```rust
 use std::error::Error;